If you love nothing better than wandering through a beautiful garden while the sun shines, you are spoilt for choice in Devon.

 Stone Lane Gardens can be found nestling on the edge of Dartmoor National Park and is famous for its National Collections of Birch and Alder trees.
 As you make your way around the five-acre garden, you will notice yourself become enchanted by the pools and streams that meander through the site and reflect the beautiful surroundings.
 During your visit, you wander through a garden that is filled with a myriad of tree varieties rarely seen in the UK.

 We have a wonderful selection of accommodation for holidays in Devon located throughout the county to help you see the very best of the area during your holiday.
-Take a look at our range of self-catering cottages in Devon, as well as our choice of B&Bs, hotels and holiday parks around the county.
+Take a look at our range of self-catering cottages in Devon around the county to find your perfect property.